 I suffer from chronic pain.
-My version is neuralgia.
-Neuralgia is a “stabbing, burning, and often severe pain due to an irritated or damaged nerve.”
+My version of it is trigeminal neuralgia.
+Neuralgia is described by some as “stabbing, burning, and often severe pain due to an irritated or damaged nerve.”
 The nerve(s) can be anywhere in the body.
-Mine are in my head.
-I have troublesome left and right trigeminal nerves due to damage I sustained in a car accident twenty-three years ago.
+Mine are in my head, and I can set a flare off via clenching the jaw.
+The problem is structural, caused by damage I sustained in a car accident twenty-three years ago.

 I should’ve held out for a bigger insurance settlement.

 Neuralgia is agonizing.
 I struggle to find words that will explain its full awfulness.
 Misery.
 Agony.
 Torture.

 It’s like having a pickaxe slam into my head at random intervals twenty-four hours a day for a week plus, ten to twelve times a year.
 The pain is crazy-making.

 I function when my neuralgia flares.
 I get up.
 I take my pills, and I do things.
 I go out.
 I write.
 I continue to interact with other humans.
 I don’t exercise much, but I do carry on with life (albeit with a degree of bitching and moaning).
 But because I carry on, because I’m not prostrate and screaming, people start to think it’s not that bad.

 And when I can’t pull it together, when I can’t rise above the pain to think, much less function; when I beg off visits and cancel plans, people get testy.
 There’s a downside to soldiering on.
 People fail to appreciate that there’s a struggle.